 It can enable SMEs to compete with bigger companies

-SMEs will be able to communicate with prospective clients at little to no financial cost, talk to partners and customers through long distances, and compete with businesses on an international level.
+SMEs will be able to communicate with prospective clients at little to no cost and talk to partners and customers over long distances, remaining competitive with other businesses on an international level.